Honda HR-V Insurance Rates

 Rates are averaged for all Honda HR-V models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for More Affordable Honda HR-V Insurance
+How to Shop for Cheap Honda HR-V Insurance

-- Policyholders who want higher levels of liability will pay an extra $490 annually to raise limits from a low limit to a 250/500 level
+- Drivers who purchase more liability protection will pay approximately $490 annually to increase from a minimum limit to a 250/500 level

 As you can see from the information we’ve gone over to this point, it’s clear that the amount of money you pay for your model is parallel to how much you pay for insurance.
 Therefore, if you find yourself asking, “How much does a Honda HR-V cost?” you should also be considering the price of insurance.